 Program overview

 The Master of Science in Psychological Science - Gerontology specialization is structured to be completed within a maximum of six terms (2 years) of continuous registration.
-The program includes:
+The program is designed to provide a comprehensive understanding of psychological science through a flexible curriculum that adapts to the student's research focus.
+Key features of the program structure include:

-• Interdisciplinary collaboration with five departments, providing a broad perspective on gerontological issues.
+• Interdisciplinary collaboration with five departments, enhancing the learning experience.

 Featured Experiences